top of page

 Considerate

-Prior to having to medically retire Vikki worked in management running businesses across a variety of sectors such as retail, finance, and hospitality.
+Before having to medically retire, Vikki worked in management across a range of sectors, including retail, finance and hospitality.

 Glenys Peat